Web Content Display (Global)

 External assessment and exams

-External marking ensures that the performance standards in a subject have been interpreted and applied consistently to the assessment and that the results awarded to students across schools are comparable and fair.
+When student work is externally assessed, it is marked outside the school.
+This ensures that the performance standards in a subject have been interpreted and applied consistently and the results awarded to students — no matter where they attend school — are comparable and fair.

 The marking process